robingould/2014_racket/README.md

 TempleRunGame.rkt is a clone of the dino game from google with a static camera. (looks insanely goofy, I probably drew the art in gimp.
 Also, I have no idea why I didn't align the ground with the game models.
 Oops)

-The 3dportal.rkt file I think is starter code for a prototype of a game that I imagined similar to Splitgate
+The 3dportal.rkt file I think is starter code for a prototype of a game that I imagined similar to Splitgate.

 The gamedatacollection.rkt file I think is a more flushed out version of that.
 I can't remember exactly.
 Found these in text documents in a google drive.